-Job outlook Food And Beverage Server in British Columbia
+Job prospects Food And Beverage Server in British Columbia

 Job opportunities for Food and beverage servers (NOC 6513) are good in British Columbia over the next 3 years.
-This job outlook is also applicable to people working as a food and beverage server.
+These job prospects are also applicable to people working as a food and beverage server.

 Job opportunities in British Columbia